ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

 The Bookinfo application is broken into four separate microservices:

-* productpage.
+* **productpage**.
 The productpage microservice calls the details and reviews microservices to populate the page.
-* details.
+* **details**.
 The details microservice contains book information.
-* reviews.
+* **reviews**.
 The reviews microservice contains book reviews.
 It also calls the ratings microservice.
-* ratings.
+* **ratings**.
 The ratings microservice contains book ranking information that accompanies a book review.

 There are 3 versions of the reviews microservice: